 In order to prevent what they fear from happening, a person with this type of ARFID will avoid eating certain types of food (food aversion) or avoid eating altogether.

 This type of ARFID often overlaps with mental health conditions like anxiety disorders and obsessive-compulsive disorder (OCD).
 OCD is also tied with other eating disorders.
-For individuals with OCD, exposure therapy may be helpful.
+For these individuals, exposure therapy for OCD may be helpful.

 ARFID is most commonly diagnosed in childhood and early adolescence.
+How common is ARFID in teens?
 The research is mixed, but as many as 5% of young people –- or more -- could have ARFID.

 Dr. Jones shares insight regarding ARFID signs to watch for, and when to seek help.